perryyo/deploydjango.com/source/index.rst

 websites as painless as possible.

 The goal of this site is to **help you** get up and running as quickly as possible, while teaching you the basics along the way.
-Our hope is that you'll find this site useful, and that it will provide you with enough information to not only deploy your Django sites, but also to maintain, grow, and scale them to support millions of users.
+My hope is that you'll find this site useful, and that it will provide you with enough information to not only deploy your Django sites, but also to maintain, grow, and scale them to support millions of users.